What is a 911 dispatcher?

 A 911 dispatcher must be prepared for the unexpected as every call is unique.
 They deal with a wide range of people on the other end of the line who can be frightened, injured, anxious, shouting, crying, screaming, barely understandable, and more.
 They attempt to take down vital information, regardless of the emotional and physical state of the caller, such as the name of the caller, details of the situation, and an address.
 They then assess the location of the nearest emergency medical teams, police officers, and/or fire department, and dispatch the appropriate team to the scene.

-Some 911 dispatchers are qualified to provide basic medical information to the caller before emergency medical teams show up at the scene.
+Some 911 dispatchers are qualified to provide basic medical information to the caller before emergency teams show up at the scene.
 They stay on the line with the caller and attempt to calm them or keep them calm until help arrives.
-911 dispatchers work under very stressful situations and must keep a clear head at all times.
+These professionals work under very stressful situations and must keep a clear head at all times.

 Qualifications and eligibility

-The minimum requirements to become a 911 dispatcher are:
+The minimum requirements for becoming a 911 dispatcher are:

 - Must be at least 18 years of age